in Chainlink (LINK)

 Should I Buy Chainlink?

-Whether it’s maintaining a collateralized loan or getting accurate prices for a DEX (decentralized exchange), a decentralized oracle is a big step toward creating a robust, tamper-proof blockchain system.
+Whether it’s maintaining a collateralized loan or getting accurate prices for a DEX, a decentralized oracle is a big step toward creating a robust, tamper-proof blockchain system.

 There is a real need for a project like Chainlink which can help to explain its continued rise in price (Google demonstrating Chainlink’s capabilities doesn’t hurt either).

-How to Buy Chainlink (If You Have Crypto)
+How to Buy Chainlink (If you already have crypto)

 How to buy Chainlink on Coinbase

-That’s it!
-If you buy with a debit card (more fees), you’ll be able to withdraw the LINK from Coinbase within 30 seconds or a minute.
-If you use a bank account (less fees) to purchase Chainlink, you won’t be able to withdraw the coins to another exchange or your Exodus wallet for up to five days.
+If you use a bank account to buy Chainlink on Coinbase, the price of LINK will be locked in at that time but you won’t be able to withdraw the coins to another exchange or your Exodus wallet for up to five days.

 Chainlink Wallet (Where to Store Chainlink)